Grievances and Complaints

 The formal stage of the grievance procedure involves putting your concerns in writing.
 We can advise you on both the structure of your submission and the content, as well as how to lodge the formal grievance.
 In your submission you should state what the problem is, what you have already done to resolve the problem, and what you want to happen.
 Stick to the facts and attach copies of relevant documents.
 The University should respond within five working days to acknowledge receipt of your letter, and should inform you of their decision in no more than 15 working days.
 You can contact us for an appropriate template to get you started, or just start with this generic one.
 Send us your draft, and we can assist with the relevant policy references etc.

 If you are unhappy with the decision regarding your formal grievance, the final recourse within the University is an Appeal to the Academic Board.
 The determination of the appeals committee is final, and consequently it is really important to get assistance from us in drafting your appeal submission.
+The University sets out the process here.
 We are also available to attend appeal hearings with you as your representative, given sufficient notice.

 Once all of the University procedures for resolving grievances have been exhausted, complaints can be directed to the Victorian Ombudsman (see the University’s page on the Role of the Ombudsman in Reviewing Universities’ Decisions)